jhpyle/docassemble/_docs/functions.md

 {% endhighlight %}

-Note the inclusion of `module: .fish` along with each `object` directive.
+Note the inclusion of `module: .fish` along with each `object` specifier.
 This indicates that the `Halibut` and `Food` classes are defined in the module `.fish`.

 The following interview will import these two `Halibut` objects into